Zilliqa/zilliqa-developer/core/viewchange.md

 ## Description

-In this version of view change, view change now supports random candidate leader selection and re-selection of candidate leader if it is the faulty leader.
-This version of view change also fixes the issue where the wrong ds leader is ejected to the back of the queue as a result of a previous hotfix that fixes view change issue after random DS leader election.
+This version of view change supports random candidate leader selection and re-selection of the candidate leader if it is faulty.
+It also fixes the issue where the wrong ds leader is ejected to the back of the queue, which is the result of a previous hotfix that fixes view change issue after random DS leader election.

 To conduct view change, the general steps are as follows: